padrinobook/padrinobook/01-introduction.md

 ![Figure 1-3.
 Hello world in your browser](images/01-introduction/hello_world.jpg)

-You can say, you have build your first padrino application in less than five minutes.
+You can say, you have build your first Padrino application in less than five minutes.

 ### Wait, there is more - the file structure###